 17. The quality levels the system operator plans to achieve for contingent events and extended contingent events are set out below.
 The ability to achieve the quality levels is entirely dependent on sufficient assets and ancillary services being made available to the system operator and the accuracy of the stated capabilities of those assets and ancillary services.

-17.1 For a contingent event, the system operator plans to achieve the following quality conditions and limits during and following the occurrence of a contingent event:
+17.1 For a contingent event, the system operator plans to achieve the following quality conditions during and after the occurrence of a contingent event:

-17.1.1 No asset will exceed its stated capability.
+17.1.1 No asset will exceed its stated load carrying, thermal or voltage capability.

 17.1.2 Subject to clause 40, grid voltage will be within the range set out in clause 8.22(1) of the Code.